 - 1.5 teaspoons vanilla extract

-4. Use a cookie scoop and scoop your cookies onto either a greased cookie sheet or silpat on a cookie sheet.
+- Use a cookie scoop and scoop your cookies onto either a greased cookie sheet or Silpat on a cookie sheet.
 Cook about 12 cookie dough balls on a sheet.
-Put in the oven for 8-9 minutes. ( I use a 1.5 inch cookie scoop, if you use a bigger one you will get less cookies and need to cook longer).
-Do not over bake.
-They will seem slightly underdone Let sit for about 3-5 minutes and then remove and place on a cooking rack.
+Put in the oven for 8-9 minutes. ( I use a 1.5-inch cookie scoop; if you use a bigger one, you will get fewer cookies and need to cook longer).
+Do not over-bake.
+They will seem slightly underdone.
+Let sit for about 3-5 minutes, and then remove and place on a cooling rack.
 Repeat with the remainder of the dough.

 Here are some more awesome vegan cookie recipes:

 If you loved this recipe then give it a 5 star rating and leave a comment!
 I love to chat with you all.
 Please feel free to share on social media and tag #courtneyshomestead.
 I would love to see you over on Instagram or Facebook.

 Saturday 10th of July 2021